-ltem Description && Logical AND operator.
+Item Description && Logical AND operator.
 If both the operands are True, then operator returns true.
-II Logical OR Operator.
-If any of the two operands is non- zero, operator returns true.
+Logical OR Operator.
+If any of the two operands is non-zero, operator returns true. !
+Logical negation operator.
+It returns true if its operand is false and vice versa.